rahul-rkt/ColorMemory/README.md

 ###### Theme Shop -
 - This is the page where the player can change their current card theme when playing the game
 - Initially, only 2 themes are unlocked.
-More themes can be unlocked by playing through the different game modes and achieving the certain conditionions needed to unlock them
+More themes can be unlocked by playing through the different game modes and achieving the certain conditions needed to unlock them

 ### Authors:
 _Janssen Marwin Go_